oroinc/documentation/user/back-office/customers/customers/import.rst

 2. Click **Import File** on the top right.
 3. In the **Import** dialog, click **Choose File**, select the .csv file you prepared, and then click **Import File**.

-.. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
+.. note: Ensure your .csv file is saved in the Unicode (UTF-8) encoding.
 Otherwise, the content of the file can be rendered improperly.

 |image|